robinsmith-source/sdi/docs/knowledge/modules.md

 - Use version constraints for modules
 - Prefer published/official modules when possible
 - Store custom modules in version control
+- Use consistent naming conventions
+- Document module inputs and outputs

 ## Common Use Cases